spurcell/docs/docs/data.md

 fibs[-2];		// syntactic sugar for 2nd-to-last element
 ```

-The range index notation `..` addresses a portion of an array from a starting index *up to and including* an ending index, which can be omitted to indicate "to the end of the array".
+The range notation `..` specifies the portion of an array from a starting index *up to and including* an ending index, which can be omitted to indicate "to the end of the array".

 ```
 fibs[1..4];     // [1, 1, 2, 3]